Friday, July 24, 2015

 • 43.5 g sugar (10%) of Daily Carbohydrates (3.63 g per oz)

-The Score is 3 out of 3 for zip.
+Zip - 3 out of 3 mugs

-YES YES YES.
+YES, YES, YES.
 Even though I try to avoid HFCS, this is not overly sweetened.
-There is no sense of syrup taste or aroma I sense from the major commercial brands that use excess HFCS.
-Overall score is an 9.9 out of 12 mugs
+I do not sense a syrup taste or aroma from the major commercial brands that use excess HFCS.

 No comments: